adibzailan/file_copier/README.md

 1. **User Interface**: The GUI provides an easy way to configure the source and destination folders, set the full sync interval, and view real-time status updates of all synchronization activities.

-2. **Initial Full Copy**: When source and destination folders are first selected, the application performs a complete copy of all files from the source to the destination folder.
+2. **Application Logic**: The core logic of the application is managed by the AppLogic class, which coordinates between the UI and the file operations.

 3. **Real-time File Watching**: The application uses the `watchdog` library to monitor the source folder for any file system events (creation, modification, deletion, moving/renaming).